qualisys/Real-Time-Protocol-Documentation/client/index.md

 Float32  | Rotation | 3x3 Rotation matrix of the body.
 Consists of 9 Float32 values.

 ##### 6DOF with residuals component (OSC)
 Each body is sent in a separate OSC message.

-The OSC address of this message is `/qtm/6d/` with the name of the body in the end of the address string.
-Example:
+OSC address: `/qtm/6d_res/`	The body name is appended to the end of the address string.
-`/qtm/3d/body1`.
+Example:`/qtm/6d_res/body1`.

 OSC type | Name     | Description
 ---------|----------|------------